-Chances are you have a rough idea of what “The Cloud” is—not the one that usually frequents the isle.
+Chances are you have a rough idea of what “The Cloud” is.
+Now we'll talk about cloud hosting.

-There’s some similarity with VPS.
+There’s some similarity with VPS here.
 But rather than being on one site, servers/computers are pooled together from different locations.

 You end up with very quick loading times and lots of flexibility in climbing up or down the scale ladder.

-Though there are similarities between ordinary web hosting and “cloud computing,” which is another name for cloud hosting.
+Though there are similarities between ordinary web hosting and “cloud computing,” which is another name for cloud hosting, they can be complex.

-Here’s how ordinary—mortal people—hosting works..
+Here’s how ordinary hosting works.
 First, your chosen team will give you access to their servers for a fee.

-Cluster hosting.
-The way of thinking about this is that one site may have traffic problems, causing your site to go/slow down.
+This is also called cluster hosting.
+One way of thinking about this is that one site may have traffic problems, causing your site to go/slow down.

 But many differently located sites working together would have to all go down to affect you.
 Much less likely.

-Many computers speak together in a virtual space that can be toggled and controlled very rapidly.
+Many computers are locked together in a virtual space that can be toggled and controlled very rapidly.

 The cloud setup multiplies the hosting capacity to levels that a non-cloud server cannot keep up with.